robertoshimizu/javaWebApp/README.md

 The container provides a runtime environment for Java web applications.
 The container is for Java web applications what the JVM (Java Virtual Machine) is for local running Java applications.
 The container itself runs in the JVM.

 In general, Java distinguishes two containers: the web container and the Java EE container.
-Typical web containers in the Java world are Tomcat or Jetty.
+Typical web containers in the Java world are [Tomcat](http://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/).
 A web container supports the execution of Java servlets and JavaServer Pages.
 A Java EE container supports additional functionality, for example, distribution of server load.

 Most of the modern Java web frameworks are based on servlets.
-Popular Java web frameworks are GWT, JavaServer Faces, Struts and the Spring framework.
+Popular Java web frameworks are [GWT](http://www.gwtproject.org/overview.html), [JavaServerFaces](http://www.javaserverfaces.org/), [Play!](https://www.playframework.com/), [Struts](https://struts.apache.org/) and the [Spring](https://spring.io/) framework.
 These web frameworks usually require as a minimum container a web container.

 #### 1.2 Java web application

 A Java web application is a collection of dynamic resources (such as Servlets, JavaServer Pages, Java classes and jars) and static resources (HTML pages and pictures).
-A Java web application can be deployed as a WAR (Web ARchive) file.
+A Java web application can be deployed as a WAR (Web Archive) file.

 The file web.xml is the standard deployment descriptor for the Web application that the Web service is part of.
 It declares the filters and servlets used by the service.